Outline your Novel Fast, Easily and Well with this Simple Story Template

 Advanced techniques for writing ninjas

 Well, no worries.
-(We told you plotting was hard, right?)
 The basic problems here are twofold:

 You don’t yet understand your plot well enough, or